7 reasons why you get ‘mysql failed to start’ errors and how we fix them

 - Lack of disk space – Another cause for MySQL failures is lack of adequate disk space in the server, which can be verified using ‘df -h’ command.

 - Out of memory – If MySQL process is not getting enough memory due to abusive processes or any other valid process, it cannot start or would keep crashing all the time.

 [ You don’t have to lose your sleep to keep your customers happy.
-Our friendly Hosting Support Specialists are online 24/7/365 to help your customers. ]
+Our friendly Support Engineers are online 24/7/365 to help your customers. ]

 How we resolve MySQL failures in servers

 - Fixing the permissions/ownership – We make sure that MySQL server can access the data directory.
 The ownership and permissions of the data directory are set such that the mysql user can read and modify them.